World Trade Week Southern California Timeline

 75th World Trade Week County of LA Proclamation

 For World Trade Week’s 75th anniversary in 2001, the County of Los Angeles issued an ornate proclamation honoring the event’s long legacy.
-The design features global trade icons—including a globe, ship, and compass—symbolizing Southern California’s role as a gateway for international commerce for more than seven decades.
+The design featured global trade symbols, including a globe, ship, and compass, representing Southern California’s role as a gateway for international commerce for more than seven decades.

 2002